 And my nutrition powerhouse chia seed power pudding:

-And now I’m enjoying this untraditional pesto on zucchini noodles, regular noodles, salads, toast, over roasted veggies, and in pasta salad.
+At the moment I’m enjoying this untraditional pesto on zucchini noodles, regular noodles, salads, toast, over roasted veggies, and in pasta salad.
 The list goes on–and I’m delighted to have a new, higher protein hemp pesto recipe to add to my pesto collection.

 |Hemp Pesto Recipe|| |